I Love You, Beth Cooper (film)

 I Love You, Beth Cooper is a 2009 American teen romantic comedy film directed by Chris Columbus and starring Hayden Panettiere and Paul Rust.
-It is based on the novel by Larry Doyle, with Doyle also writing the film's screenplay.
+It is based on the novel of the same name by Larry Doyle, with Doyle also writing the film's screenplay.

 Plot

-On graduation day at Buffalo Glenn High School, valedictorian Denis Cooverman confesses his love for head cheerleader and long time crush, beautiful Beth Cooper in his speech while also taunting vain rich girl Valli, ignorant bully Greg, and Beth's Army soldier boyfriend Kevin; and urging his best friend Rich to finally admit he's gay.
-Afterwards, Denis invites Beth and her friends, Cammy and Treece, to a party he has planned at his house.
+On graduation day at Buffalo Glenn High School, valedictorian Dennis Cooverman confesses his love for head cheerleader and long time crush, beautiful Beth Cooper, in his speech while also taunting vain rich girl Valli, ignorant bully Greg, and Beth's Army soldier boyfriend Kevin; and urging his best friend Rich to finally admit he is gay.
+Afterwards, Dennis invites Beth and her friends, Cammy and Treece, to a party he has planned at his house.